Home > Companies > Whatnot

 Risks

-Seller economics pressure: With thousands of new sellers joining monthly, category saturation is becoming a serious issue.
-The introduction of advertising products to boost visibility, while good for revenue, increases the effective take rate on sellers already being courted by TikTok Shop's 6% commission rates.
-Compounding this pressure, fulfillment accountability policies taking effect in March 2026 will place refund liability on sellers for late shipments without confirmed drop-off, which could accelerate churn among mid-tier sellers.
+Seller economics pressure: With thousands of new sellers joining monthly, category saturation is becoming a serious issue, and the introduction of advertising products to boost visibility increases the effective take rate on sellers already being courted by TikTok Shop's 6% commission rates.
+A seller protection policy placing refund liability on sellers for late shipments without confirmed drop-off adds further cost pressure that could accelerate churn among mid-tier sellers.

 News